-Parts II and III may be taken at the end of the fifteenth term, either separately or together.
+Parts II and III may be taken at the end of the fifteenth term either end of the fifteenth term, either separately or together.

 of the Final examination, are required to have passed the

 Second examination, and to furnish certificates of having attended courses of instruction, in accordance with the Regulations of the University.